mhdawson/micro-app-schedule-controller/README.md

 # Running

-To run the ping-monitor micro-app, add node.js to your path (currently required 4.x or better) and then run:
+To run the schedule-controller micro-app, add node.js to your path (currently requires 4.x or better) and then run:

 ```
 npm start